 Sim Hwee Hoon

 Ms Sim Hwee Hoon was first elected to the Board on 26 May 2017 and last re-elected as director representing the Ordinary Members on 26 June 2020.
-She is the Chairperson of the Nominating and Human Resource & Remuneration Committees, and a member of the Audit Committee.
+She is the Chairperson of the Nominating and Human Resource & Remuneration Committee, and a member of the Audit Committee.

 Ms Sim was the Regional Chief Operating Officer of Private Wealth Management Asia in Morgan Stanley from 2010 to 2016.
 She was also the CEO of Morgan Stanley Asia International Limited, Singapore Branch, and sat on the Board of Directors of Morgan Stanley Asia International Limited.